rabbitmq/rabbitmq-website/docs/metadata-store/enabling-khepri.md

 ---
-title: Enabling Khepri
+title: How to Enable Khepri
 ---

 import diagramStyles from './diagram.module.css';
 import EnableInUI from './enable-khepri_db-in_management-ui.svg';

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

-# Enabling Khepri
+# How to Enable Khepri

-Mnesia is still the default metadata store backend.
-Khepri has to be explicitly enabled using the `khepri_db` feature flag.
+As of RabbitMQ 4.0, Mnesia is still the default metadata store backend.
+Khepri has to be explicitly enabled using the `khepri_db` [feature flag](../feature-flags/).

 This page demonstrates how to enable Khepri in various situations and what the user should be aware of.

-:::info
+:::important

+While Khepri is fully supported in RabbitMQ 4.0.x, it does not have the 17 years of extensive use that Mnesia has.

-Khepri is very new in RabbitMQ 4.0.x.
-Some behaviors change and it may be unstable and/or slow for your workload.
-We encourage you to test thoroughly before enabling Khepri in production.
+We encourage all RabbitMQ users to test Khepri thoroughly before adopting it in production.

-That said, **Khepri is fully supported**.
 It will be **possible to upgrade from 4.0.x to future releases** with Khepri enabled.

 :::

-:::note
+## Terminology

-The Feature flags subsystem uses the words *stable* and *experimental* to qualify feature flags maturity.
+The [feature flags](../feature-flags/) subsystem uses the words *stable* and *experimental* to qualify feature flags maturity.

 An *experimental* feature flag is used in two situations:

 1. To introduce changes to get feedback early during the development.
 These changes could be reverted, upgrading a RabbitMQ node with such a feature flag enabled may not bo possible and support may not be provided.